An Illustrated History of Old Sutton in St.Helens

 On March 23rd 1900, the Manchester Times described how 250 men had been involved in the sinking and construction of shafts over the "past four or five years" but had now been discharged.
 They said that the high prices of fuel and iron had also contributed to the suspension of operations at Clock Face as well as the problems with water.

 In 1904 the Wigan Coal and Iron Company took over the colliery and invested in powerful pumps that pumped out 400 gallons of water per minute from the pits.
 The pumps were housed in a dedicated building where an attendant maintained and kept them clean and reported variations in operating cycle.
 Now Clock Face was able to develop as a business and they converted no.1 shaft into a pumping pit that coped with over 700,000 gallons of water per day.
 Of this 500,000 gallons were sold to St.Helens Corporation for use as drinking water.
+Three ponds on the colliery site stored the water which had a number of uses, including the washing of newly-mined coal.

 Many of the original pit sinkers had stayed at the Clock Face Inn and on February 4th 1908, licensee James Naylor successfully applied to a St.Helens licensing hearing for permission to build a new, larger house.
 This, he argued, was needed to serve the expanding population of the district, which until very recently had been mainly agricultural.
 The 200 miners and surface workers that were presently employed at Clock Face Colliery required accommodation and so a large number of houses were being built.
 At the license hearing it was stated that the colliery had plans to expand its workforce to between 1000 to 1500 employees.
 Shafts were also being sunk at the new Sutton Manor Colliery nearby and mineworkers would soon be needed to work that mine.